jijudevs/jijudevs.github.io/index.md

 The tracking URL structure: https://jiju.co/agent/tom/?utm_source=web&utm_medium=marketing&utm_campaign=tom

 This is the universal structure, and you can replace "tom" with the agent username.
-For example, if it's "alice" is one of our agents, the tracking URL would be: https://jiju.co/agent/alice/?utm_source=web&utm_medium=marketing&utm_campaign=alice
+For example, if "alice" is one of our agents, the tracking URL would be: https://jiju.co/agent/alice/?utm_source=web&utm_medium=marketing&utm_campaign=alice

-Now that we've created the tracking URL.
-The next step is to prettify the URL and share it with team leaders.
+Now that we've created the tracking URL, the next step is to prettify the URL and share it with team leaders.
 We use a plugin called **Redirection** for the same.
-Which is accessible by visiting [https://jiju.co/wp-admin/tools.php?page=redirection.php](https://jiju.co/wp-admin/tools.php?page=redirection.php)

-Once you're the **Redirection** dashboard, you can shorten the URL as follows:
+Which is accessible at [https://jiju.co/wp-admin/tools.php?page=redirection.php](https://jiju.co/wp-admin/tools.php?page=redirection.php).
+Once you're in the **Redirection** dashboard, you can shorten the URL as shown below:

 ![add redirection](https://raw.githubusercontent.com/jijudevs/jijudevs.github.io/main/uploads/redirection-set-up.png)
 Essentially **https://jiju.co/tom** would redirect to **https://jiju.co/agent/tom/?utm_source=web&utm_medium=marketing&utm_campaign=tom**, which contains both the Affiliate WP and Google Analytics tracking parameters.